-Calculations for control bandwidth based on Ixx for required force to achieve 100Hz, 20Hz, 10Hz, 5Hz, 1Hz swinging rocket +/- 15 degrees.
+- Do calculations for control bandwidth based on Ixx for required force to achieve 100Hz, 20Hz, 10Hz, 5Hz, 1Hz swinging rocket +/- 15 degrees.

 - from that determine servo speed

-Models and simulation in matlab
+- Modeled and simulated in matlab

-- Matlab models decomposed into sub-modules that can be simulated on their own and worked on by individuals
+- Matlab models decomposed into tractable sub-modules that can be simulated on their own and worked on by individuals

 - With accounting for performance aspects of servos (or other actuators)